 He flinched a bit and I could tell he was sweating.
 That just proves that there’s more than meets the eye to this guy.
 After staring at him for a few long moments, he dropped his head and sighed.
 Looking back up at me, he started walking, motioning for me to follow.
 “If you want answers, come with me.”

 I wasn’t sure and hesitated.
 He looked back over his shoulder and noticed my uncertainty.
 He offered a smile.
 Somehow that smile was all I needed.
 It gave me a sense of hope that I had thrown out the window so long ago.
-Without even thinking, my body moved on it’s own as I started to follow him.
-I glanced to him as my brain started working again.
+Without even thinking, my body moved on its own as I started to follow him.
+I glanced at him as my brain started working again.
 “If this backfires on me, I’m going to break your arm.”
 He laughed nervously.
 Most likely because I was dead serious.

 I watched curiously as he pulled his hand up to look at his watch.
 It looked rather fancy...He pressed a few buttons.
 Suddenly, a keyboard made of light popped out of it.
 I blinked in surprise.
 Never seen that before.
 I knew what computers were, but I’ve never used one.
-All of Stupid Will-Yam’s had passwords...and none of them were made of light ether for that matter.
+All of Stupid Will-Yam’s had passwords...and none of them were made of light either for that matter.
 He typed with one hand as we walked.
 After a few seconds, the keys went away and were replaced by a map of sorts.
 It was like a 3D blueprint of the whole Ship.
 Three red dots were shown.
 One where we were at, and two others not too far from us.
 There was also a green light where we were.
-Then the screen went back into his watch.
+Then the screen went back to his watch.

 He glanced back at me and nodded.
 “You’ll find out why soon enough...”
 He trailed off.
 Something was definitely bothering him.
 I didn’t need to know him to see his discomfort.